 - COVR: A pan-European project that exists to significantly increase safety for humans and robots working in shared spaces.
-Go to website.
+Learn more about COVR

-- Bladerunner: The objective is to continue the development of robot technology that can make complex moulds to shape poured concrete.
+- Bladerunner: Development of robot technology that can make complex moulds to shape poured concrete.
 Read more.

 - Carmen: The project is about reducing set-up times for robot assembly installations, testing its application designs on a novel prototype modular robot cell.
 Reduced set-up times increases the viability of using robots for mixed-batch production.

 - Hybrid Gripper: The project is about developing a highly flexible yet robust robot hand with easily replaceable and reconfigurable printed fingers.
 The resulting soft but secure grip versatility will make it useful in many different settings, e.g. the food sector or the caring sector.
 Read more.